-An absolute must is Google Analytics and Google Webmaster Tools
+An absolute must is Google Analytics and Google Search Console (previously Webmaster Tools)

-Google Analytics allows you to measure your traffic and your visitor’s behaviour to gain vital insights.
+Google Analytics allows you to measure your traffic and your visitor’s behavior to gain vital insights.

-Google Webmaster Tools (Search Console) allows you to verify ownership of your site, and to submit a sitemap for Google to crawl and index.
+Google Search Console allows you to verify ownership of your site, and to submit a sitemap for Google to crawl and index.
 If you have a WordPress site and you have installed Yoast SEO (as per the point above) then submitting a sitemap is as easy as copying and pasting.